Ask all of the questions

 The premise of this type of therapy is that thoughts, feelings, and actions are related.
 You change one and you change the rest.
 It takes a lot time and practice, but with some support, you can change how you see things and subsequently, see changes in other parts of your life.
 Learn more

-What kinds of problems can we solve together?
+What kinds of topics can we address together?

-COVID changed the world and getting back to socializing can be hard.
+Life impacts people in different ways and getting back to socializing can be hard.
 A school aged child might be adjusting to going back to school after illness.
-A teenager or young adult might be feeling depressed about relationships.
+A young adult might be feeling depressed about relationships or transitioning from college to working full-time.
 A parent might be questioning their intergenerational patterns of behavior and figuring out how they want to parent.
 Maybe you experienced trauma and feel scared to try new things or form new relationships.

 It’s ok to make mistakes.
 We all make mistakes.
 They are opportunities to learn and grow.
 You got this!